Gaurav0502/Gaurav0502/README.md

 🤔 I’m looking for help with ...
 -->

-🔭 I’m currently working on Natural Language Processing and Computer Vision
+🔭 I’m currently working on Aviation Analytics and Time Series Forecasting

-🌱 I’m currently learning Natural Language Processing and Backend Development
+🌱 I’m currently learning Time Series Forecasting and Machine Learning

-👯 I’m looking to collaborate on Natural Language Processing and Computer Vision
+👯 I’m looking to collaborate on finding insights from domain specific data!

-💬 Ask me about Machine Learning and Natural Language Processing

 😄 Pronouns: He/Him